laurosilvacom/awesomecheatsheets/content/Build-Custom-CLI-Tooling-with-oclif-and-TypeScript/09-create-highly-configurable-node-js-clis-with-cosmiconfig-and-oclif.md

 ## Notes

-Cosmiconfig will start where you tell it to start and search up the directory tree for the following:
+Cosmiconfig will start where you tell it to start and search up the directory tree:

 - a `package.json` property
 - a JSON or YAML, extensionless "rc file"